Reasons to Follow Up with a Recruiter

 The Bottom Line

-Do not think twice about contacting your recruiter and telling him that you look forward to getting the job that you want and that you are very interested in the profile.
+Do not hesitate to contact your recruiter and tell him that you look forward to getting the job you want and are very interested in the profile.

 Talk to him about your skills and experience, sharing with him your ideas.
 The recruiter can do with a constant reminder that you are indeed the best candidate for the position.